BlackRiverCoder/Kryal_cube_mk1.2-ABL/README.md

 + Today I am building ABL sensor to 3d printer Kryal Cube mk1.2
 + In this solution we're using Z Endstop as calibration switch that means, we don't need Z Endstop anymore
-+ Calibration will starts before every print
++ Calibration will start before every print
 + The disadvantage is that you must install the sensor next to the extruder and after calibration remove it

 ## Repository architecture: